tdh424/pmph-e2025-pub/README.md

 The links will become functional as we get near to the corresponding date.

 The lab sessions are aimed at providing help for the assignments, i.e., the four weeklies and the group project.
-It is not for granted that you are able to solve them without attending the lab sessions.
+It is not for granted that you are able to solve them without attending the (lectures and) lab sessions.

 | Date | Time | Topic | Material |
 | --- | --- | --- | --- |